Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all lines of a file starting with a certain letter
+Replace all mentioned characters with required new ones